danielWatson3141/PortableAndroidTest/Mac/README.txt

 but our sample variance is likely to be much higher and possibly more sensitive to small variations in experimental technique.
 Draw conclusions with caution when testing such apps.

 Once you've chosen an app to profile, decide what interactions to test.
-Consider:
+It is best to design a test that is both representative of actual use conditions, and repeatable.
+That is, the same response by the app can be expected each time from the given input.

+Before designing your experiment, answer the following:

--Does this set of interactions sufficiently resemble a typical use case?
+Does this set of interactions sufficiently resemble an interesting use case?
--Should this set of interactions consistently give us the same response?
+Should this set of interactions consistently give us the same response?
+How will activities such as caching affect the measurements I'm taking?
+Will this effect obscure my results?
+How big of an observer effect might Trepn be having on my phone and is it large enough to prevent me observing what I want?
+This depends on the hardware, as older or more sluggish phones may be more affected by Trepn's activities.

+Once you have decided on an experiment:
+1.Boot the app
+2.Record your interactions
+3.call runtests.ps1 again with your chosen app and trace file to see how it goes.

+To add other events or traces:
+In the script, you should only edit the code between when the app is launched and when the app is closed.
+Some examples of things you can script without too much code:

+-record multiple traces for different purposes (or for some kind of randomized trial).
+Just treat the $trace parameter as an array and pass it an array of trace files when you run it.

+-Call monkey for random screen events.
+This can help look for bugs or performance bottlenecks.

 Example:

-Open propertyExp.ps1.
+Open Windows/propertyExp.ps1.
 In this file, we've scripted an experiment to test a very simple listview demonstration app, like the one found here: https://www.raywenderlich.com/178012/react-native-tutorial-building-android-apps-javascript Our script clears the text box, types in the name of a city (from a list of 3), presses enter, then scrolls the list up and down for a little while, before hitting the back button and returning to the main screen to repeat the process for the three cities

 This allows us to profile the scrolling behavriour, but also how the app behaves while making http requests.